quixio/quix-docs/docs/cli/cli-quickstart.md

 Now create a transform application:

 ```
-quix local app create
+quix local app create event-detection-transformation
 ```

-Select `Event Detection Transformation` from the interactive list, and when prompted, assign it a name of `event-detection-transformation`.
+When prompted, assign it a name of `event-detection-transformation`.

-This creates the tranform for you.
+This creates the transform for you.
 A directory has been created for this application, along with all the necessary files.
 You can explore the files created with `ls`.

 ## Step 9: Update your pipeline